The Raincoats: 1977–1993

-In December 1982, the Raincoats recorded a live album at The Kitchen arts space in New York.
+In December 1982, the Raincoats recorded a live album at the arts space The Kitchen in New York.
 The Kitchen Tapes was released on cassette by ROIR in 1983.

 The Raincoats recorded Moving in 1984.
-Tired of constant touring and "pulling in different musical directions", the band members began work on solo projects shortly after the album's release.
+Tired of constant touring and "pulling in different musical directions," the band members began work on solo projects shortly after the album's release.
 Birch and Aspinall formed Dorothy, while da Silva worked with choreographer Gaby Agis on a series of dance projects and formed Roseland with Hayward.

-In 1992, Kurt Cobain of Nirvana went into the Rough Trade Shop in Talbot Road, London in search of a new copy of The Raincoats, and Jude Crighton sent him around the corner to see da Silva at her cousin's antique shop.
+In 1992, Kurt Cobain of Nirvana went into the Rough Trade Shop in Talbot Road, London, in search of a new copy of The Raincoats, and Jude Crighton sent him around the corner to see da Silva at her cousin's antique shop.
 Cobain wrote passionately about this meeting in the liner notes of Nirvana's Incesticide album.
-In late 1993, Rough Trade and DGC Records reissued the band's three studio albums, with liner notes by Cobain and Sonic Youth's Kim Gordon.
+In late 1993, Rough Trade and DGC Records reissued the Raincoats' three studio albums, with liner notes by Cobain and Sonic Youth's Kim Gordon.